 The Rev. Joseph Lewis Brown, Jr., thirteenth Rector, 1959-1968, during the centennial celebration, cast a vision to expand the mission and ministry of the Church of the Good Shepherd further into the surrounding community.
 The parochial day school that had been associated with the Church grew into what is known today as Saint James Episcopal School.

 The Rev. Charles J. Dobbins, fourteenth Rector, 1969-1993, continued the expansion of community outreach with the building of the 110 unit Cliff Maus Village low-income housing development, established the Food Bank, Good Shepherd’s Corner, and was instrumental in the development of the Trinity Towers retirement facility.

 The Rev. Milton E. Black, Jr., sixteenth Rector, 2008-present, was called to lead the Church of the Good Shepherd into the 21st century, building on a foundation of its missionary heritage, while laying new groundwork for the generations to come.
-In November of 2019, the Church of the Good Shepherd and Congregation Beth Israel will gather together in the sanctuary for our 85th Annual Joint Thanksgiving Service.
-In September of 2010, Good Shepherd celebrated 150 years of Episcopal ministry in South Texas.
+The Church of the Good Shepherd and Congregation Beth Israel continue to gather yearly for a Joint Thanksgiving Service which began in 1935.
+In September of 2020, Good Shepherd celebrated 160 years of Episcopal ministry in South Texas.